The finest known proofs are two PR67 examples graded by NGC, one of which received a cameo designation.

 differentiating the two known proof reverse dies.
 Fortunately proofs are usually relatively high grades,

-making the minor diagnostics visible.
+making the minor diagnostics clearly visible.
 The following table lists the keys for identifying each variety.

 Base of 1